 - Perineal balm: A friend swore by the Earth Mama vaginal ointment to soothe any swelling.

 Free printables: Plan ahead for your monthly expenses once the baby comes!
-Download our Printable Monthly Expenses Worksheet.
+Join my newsletter and get your Printable Monthly Expenses Worksheet.
 You can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
 Get it below—at no cost to you:

 Your breasts will go through changes after delivery as well.
 Here are a few things your body needs after giving birth: